publitas/docs/source/rest-v2.md

 ## Replace a publication page

-Replace a page on specific publication
+Replace a page in a publication

 ### HTTP Request